AnonymousMeerkat/openlux/README.md

  * CMake (>=2.6, compilation only)
  * GCC or Clang (compilation only)
+ * One of these:
    * X11, with support for the Xf86VM extension (header files needed for compilation)
+   * iOS >= 4

 ## Installation ##

+If you wish to compile for iOS, check the wiki for instructions.

 Compilation: